 And it isn’t just the diversity of species which makes Lake Malawi so special.
-The lake is home to fish not found anywhere else on the planet, a fact which makes it one of the most valuable water ecosystems on Earth in terms of natural diversity.
+The lake is home to fish not found anywhere else on the planet.
+A fact which makes it one of the most valuable water ecosystems on Earth in terms of natural diversity.

 Cichlids are a type of freshwater fish found in rivers and lakes from Latin America to Africa.
-Currently, there are around 1,650 known species of cichlids, though biologists estimate that there could be thousands more yet to be discovered.
+Currently, there are around 1,650 known species of cichlids.
+Though, biologists estimate that there could be thousands more yet to be discovered.

 Sadly, despite the rapidity at which cichlids evolve and the region’s status as a protected heritage site, Lake Malawi is suffering.
 Now, 1 in 10 fish in the lake are classified as endangered, with overfishing the greatest threat to its unique diversity and ecosystems.

 Over the past two decades, the human population has doubled on the banks of Lake Malawi.
-This has led to a dramatic rise in overfishing, something which is not only damaging the fragile ecosystems within the lake, but also leading to a drop in the size and diversity of its rare species.
+This has led to a dramatic rise in overfishing.
+Something which is not only damaging the fragile ecosystems within the lake.
+But also, leading to a drop in the size and diversity of its rare species.

-As well as enjoying the wonders of Lake Malawi, you can also learn more about the region’s diverse species and habitats as part of a daily talk and presentation by our in-house expert.
+As well as enjoying the wonders of Lake Malawi, you can also learn more about the region’s diverse species and habitats as part of a daily talk and presentation by our in-house experts.
 This is a great opportunity to gain insight into the value of Malawi’s freshwater fish stocks, as well as the ongoing conservation work in place to safeguard their numbers.

 We hope you’ve enjoyed this guide to Lake Malawi and its extraordinary biodiversity.
 For more interesting features and insights, check out the Blue Planet Aquarium blog, or visit the homepage for visitor information and ticket booking.